 Bye, by and buy sound the same but are spelled differently, which means that learners of English (and even some native speakers!) make mistakes when using them in writing.
 The three words have separate meanings and separate grammatical functions, so learning the difference is easy.
 Read on to learn how to use bye, by and buy correctly, then test out your knowledge in the free exercises.

 Bye is short for goodbye.
-Use it to express good wished when someone leaves.
+Use it to acknowledge someone leaving or the end of a conversation.

 - Bye, Susi.
 See you next week!

 - use it to show who created something

 - I’m reading a book by James Joyce.